-It is endorsed by Emergency Management Ontario and used by York Region and many municipalities throughout Ontario and Canada.
+It is endorsed by Office of the Fire Marshall and Emergency Management and used by York Region and many municipalities throughout Ontario and Canada.

 The Incident Management System organizes the response to an emergency in a modular structure that can be expanded or contracted depending on the size and type of emergency.
 EOC staff are organized by function rather than by departments or agencies.
 Using IMS ensures that staff working in the EOC are managing the emergency through specific common objectives.
 IMS has been proven to reduce or eliminate duplication of tasks and maintain a controlled and coordinated response.